skylight-hq/skylight.digital/_service_areas/digital_transformation.md

 ---

 {% capture header_content %}
-  <strong>"Going digital" is about people first and technology second.</strong> At Skylight,
+  <strong>"Going digital" is about people first and technology second.</strong> At Skylight, we possess first-hand experience with embedding digital expertise throughout
-  we possess first-hand experience with embedding digital expertise throughout government organizations, and putting the operating principles, structures, and tools in place to unleash the superpowers of high-caliber digital teams.
+  government organizations, and putting the operating principles, structures, and tools in place to unleash the superpowers of high-caliber digital teams.
-  As founders of 18F, we built and scaled the organization to over 200 digital experts, distributed across 30 cities, using existing federal-wide hiring authorities.
-  We're experts at managing large-scale, high-performing digital talent within government settings.
 {% endcapture %}

 {% include page_header.html